LNshuti/hsas/README.md

 - Implement CAPTCHA or similar anti-bot measures on the login page.
 - Store user passwords securely (hash and salt using bcrypt or similar).

-#### 5.3.
-Accessibility
-- The site should meet **WCAG 2.1 Level AA** standards for accessibility.

-#### 5.4.
-Compatibility
-- The application must be compatible with the latest versions of major browsers (Chrome, Firefox, Safari, Edge).
-- Ensure compatibility with different screen sizes and orientations.

 ### 6. Wireframes and Visual Design

 Provide wireframes for each page (Login, Home, Blog, About, Pricing) to visualize the layout and design expectations.
 These wireframes should include: